-Proper maintenance and storage of your generator are essential to ensure trouble-free use of your generator when you need it.
+Proper maintenance and storage of your generator is essential to ensure trouble free use of your generator when you need it.

-By following the maintenance and care requirements, you can keep your generator running smoothly and efficiently for years to come.
+By following the maintenance and care requirements, you can keep your generator running smooth and efficient for years to come.